Where should I send your meal planner?

 Make it exciting so everyone doesn’t feel like they’re eating the same things over and over.

 Always keep an inventory of the food you have on hand and the expiration dates.
-(The free meal planning kit has cheat sheets that help you easily keep inventory of what you have on hand.)

 Since most of your meals won’t be new recipes it’s a great idea to keep a list.

 Write down all the meals you already know are family favorites and add new recipes to the list that you try and they enjoy.

 If you have a bullet journal, add a meal planning category to keep track of recipes all in one place.

 This will help keep it simple so you’re not trying to remember if your family liked that hashbrown casserole from 3 months ago.